 So what does it take to machine Delrin plastic?
 As mentioned, Delrin plastic material is a popular choice in molding and plastics industries because it’s strong, stable, and easy to work with.
 For applications that need tight or specific tolerances, these Delrin material properties are extremely important.
 In order to machine Delrin parts, keep in mind that Delrin is sensitive to heat at or about 250F.
 If you aren’t aware of the Delrin temperature range, you risk deforming the plastic before it reaches its final application.

-Balance the Delrin parts as much as possible to keep dimensions stable while machining.
-Here at Jaco, our experts understand the intricacies of machining Delrin parts and can expertely work with delrin plastic material to meet your requirements.
+Here at Jaco, our experts understand the intricacies of machining Delrin parts and can expertely work with Delrin plastic material to meet your requirements.

-In order to cool delrin bushings and other types of delrin, consider air-based coolants.
+In order to cool Delrin bushings, consider air-based coolants.
 This will achieve close tolerances as well as provide a smooth finish.
-With the right coolant, you can extend the life of delrin plastic material.
+With the right coolant, you can extend the life of Delrin plastic parts.